 Leadership is a quality that surely ostracises the trailblazer and forces him to swim against the stream lest he risk drowning himself in the waters of mediocrity.
 The problem with having leaders in modern football is that the game is bigger than it was a decade or two ago.
 The world, in many ways, has grown overly sensitive, as have its players.
 Egos are bruised with any public criticism and the hairdryer treatment is often seen as a lack of control instead of a motivating call to action.
 Modern football doesn’t want soldiers; it wants magicians and wizards.
 Supporters must balance whether they want battlers or exhibitionists.

-Where is a player sans the skill of a Steven Gerrard or the quality of a Vincent Kompany, but with their leadership qualities factor in a present-day Arsenal or Manchester United squad?
+Where is a player sans the skill of a Steven Gerrard and the quality of a Roy Keane, but with their leadership qualities factor in a present-day Arsenal or Manchester United squad?
 Would they even be picked?
-Have football academies and attitudes shifted and evolved in such a way that a team’s ‘hard man’ is not only far from being the first name on the team sheet, it’s not even in the squad?
+Have football academies and attitudes shifted and evolved in such a way that a team’s hard man is not only far from being the first name on the team sheet, it’s not even in the squad?

 Football is a game of delicate balance.
 For every flamboyant player capable of dazzling the world with the magic in his boots, there should be an unwavering presence to defend the bulwarks.
 Quite frankly, the evolution of the game has been so rapid in the past decade that many of the tackles and confrontations on the pitch back then would not be tolerated in today’s game.
 I’ve often wondered what’s more fascinating: the soft fouls and pitiful theatrics in modern football, or the over-the-top, no-nonsense tackles of yesterday’s football.
 Would the brilliant Graeme Souness survive in the modern game?